 To learn more about the Indigenous peoples of Treaty 6 and 8, where Jasper National Park is located, check out this documentary Resilient The Aseniwuche Winewak Story 4k - YouTube.

 The abbreviation LGBTQ2+ refers to lesbian, gay, bisexual, transgendered people, queer, two-spirit, and + (all other evolving identities).
 LGBTQ2+ people often feel excluded from our communities due to overt (homophobia) and systemic (heterosexism) experiences of discrimination.
 In 1996, the Canadian Human Rights Act was amended to prohibit discrimination based on sexual orientation.
 In 2009, Alberta included sexual orientation in the Alberta Human Rights Act.

 This video from the Government of Canada, explains what LGTBQ2+ means.

-Newcomers in our community are essential for the success of our local economy.
 Sometimes new arrivals encounter challenges adapting to their new environment.
 Newcomers will feel a sense of belonging to communities that make them feel welcome and included.
-If you’re new to town or know a newcomer, check out the New to Jasper Website.
+If you’re new to town or know a newcomer, check out the New to Jasper section of our website.